9 Types of Corporate Videos Businesses Need in 2026

 Best for:

-- Employee onboarding
+- Standardized employee onboarding

-- HR announcements
+- Broad HR announcements and policy changes

-- CEO or leadership updates
+- CEO or leadership quarterly updates

 6. Event Recap Videos